njuwill/bigfoot-tutorials/rstudio/RStudio Tutorial.md

 * dplyr-csv.R

     Open a 6G csv file through Spark and query it as a data frame.
-Create group counts in a box plot.
+Create group counts in a bar plot.
 40 executors requested.

 * dplyr-hpc-jobs.R